Samiboi1/valar_pa_land/README.md

 #### Navigating to the website

-To use this schedule simply navigate to https://samiboi1.github.io/valar_pa_land/.
+To use this website simply navigate to https://samiboi1.github.io/valar_pa_land/.

 #### What can I do?